dragosroua/CellKit/Documentation/Tutorials/GettingStarted.md

 ## Next Steps

-Now that you have CellKit working, explore these topics:
+Now that you have MetaCellKit working, explore these topics:

 1. **[Configuration Guide](Configuration.md)** - Learn about advanced configuration options
 2. **[Data Binding](DataBinding.md)** - Understand how automatic data binding works